Calogero Vizzini: World War I and after

 At the time, according to German sociologist Henner Hess, Vizzini could easily have had himself elected as a parliamentary deputy.
 Nevertheless, he preferred to remain in the background and instead advise voters and elected officials, playing the role of benevolent benefactor, strengthening his clientele and prestige.
 He was present at a dinner in July 1922 with the future ruler of Italy, Benito Mussolini, in Milan and supported the March on Rome by Mussolini in October 1922, financing the column that marched from Sicily.

 The authorities, however, had him listed as a dangerous criminal.
 A 1926 police report described Vizzini as a "dangerous cattle rustler, the Mafia boss of the province linked with cattle rustlers and Mafiosi of other provinces."
 With the rise of Mussolini and Fascist rule, Vizzini's fortunes changed.
 Mussolini did not tolerate a rival power on Sicily.
 He appointed Cesare Mori as the prefect of Palermo and granted special powers to persecute the Mafia.
 Vizzini claimed to have been incarcerated by Mori, but there are no historical records.
 Don Calò was tried and acquitted on 8 January 1931.
 However, the police decided to send him to the confinement in Basilicata.
 He returned to Villalba in 1937 and no one dared to persecute him anymore.
-Despite the confinement he was seen regularly in Villalba and Caltanissetta and not being blatantly fascist, he lived his life in peace.
+Despite the confinement, he was seen regularly in Villalba and Caltanissetta and not being blatantly fascist, he lived his life in peace.

 Alleged support for allied invasion of Sicily

 In July 1943, Calogero Vizzini allegedly helped the American army during the invasion of Sicily during World War II (Operation Husky).
-In the US, the Office of Naval Intelligence (ONI) had recruited mafia support to protect the New York City waterfront from Axis Powers sabotage since the US had entered the war in December 1941.
+In the US, the Office of Naval Intelligence (ONI) had recruited mafia support to protect the New York City waterfront from Axis powers sabotage since the US had entered the war in December 1941.
 The ONI collaborated with Lucky Luciano and his partner Meyer Lansky, a Jewish mobster, in what was called Operation Underworld.
 The resulting Mafia contacts were also used by the US Office of Strategic Services (OSS) – the wartime predecessor of the Central Intelligence Agency (CIA) – during the invasion of Sicily.
-Later, the alliance was maintained in order to check the growing strength of the Italian Communist party on the island.
+Later, the alliance was maintained in order to check the growing strength of the Italian Communist Party on the island.

 Popular myth has it that a US Army airplane had flown over Villalba on the day of the invasion and dropped a yellow silk foulard marked with a black L (indicating Luciano).
-Two days later, three American tanks rolled into Villalba after driving thirty miles through enemy territory.
-Don Calogero climbed aboard and spent the next six days traveling through western Sicily, organizing support for the advancing American troops.
-As General Patton's Third Division moved onward, the signs of its dependence on Mafia support were obvious to the local population.
-The Mafia protected the roads from snipers, arranged enthusiastic welcomes for the advancing troops, and provided guides through the confusing mountain terrain.
+Three US tanks drove into Villalba two days later after a journey of about 50 kilometres through enemy occupied territory.
+Vizzini then allegedly climbed aboard and drove for six days through western Sicily in support of the advancing US troops of General Patton's Third Division.
+This would have made it clear to the locals that the Americans depended on the Mafia, who navigated the advancing troops through the intricate mountain terrain and protected the roads from snipers while providing an enthusiastic welcome to the liberators.